dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 When we call outerHost.remove():

-- Cache live range’s start and end nodes are not inclusive descendant of outerHost; no mutation changes.
+- Cache live range's start and end nodes are not inclusive descendant of outerHost; no mutation changes.
-- Composed live range’s endNode is not an inclusive descendant of innerRoot nor innerRoot’s parent, can ignore step 5 and 7.
+- Composed live range's endNode is not an inclusive descendant of innerRoot nor innerRoot's parent, can ignore step 5 and 7.
-- Composed live range’s endNode is a shadow-inclusive descendant of innerRoot.
+- Composed live range's endNode is a shadow-inclusive descendant of innerRoot.
 Its end should be set to parent of outerHost, container and its offset should be 1.

 ```txt